Tarun-yadav777/Tomato-Leaf-Disease-Prediciton/README.md

     2. InceptionV3
     3. ResNet50
 These Models are trained on over 1.2 million picture for the classification of around 1000 categories with million trainable parameters.
-Also created a cheatsheet of all 3 models performance and analyse them using Power BI.
+Also created a cheatsheet of all 3 models performance and analyse them using Power-BI.

 #### Technologies